snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 Snakemake this is done through the environment variables ``AZ_BLOB_ACCOUNT_URL`` and optionally ``AZ_BLOB_CREDENTIAL``.
 See the `documentation <snakefiles/remote_files.html#microsoft-azure-storage>`__ for more info.
 ``AZ_BLOB_ACCOUNT_URL`` takes the form ``https://<accountname>.blob.core.windows.net/``
-or may also contain a shared access signature (SAS) ``https://<accountname>.blob.core.windows.net/<sas>``, which is a powerful way to define fine grained and even time controlled access to storage on Azure.
+or may also contain a storage account shared access signature (SAS) token with the form ``https://<accountname>.blob.core.windows.net/<sas_token>``, which is a powerful way to define fine grained and even time controlled access to storage blobs on Azure.
-The SAS can be part of the URL, but if it’s missing, then you can set it with ``AZ_BLOB_CREDENTIAL`` or alternatively use the storage account key.
+If the SAS token is not specified as part of the ``AZ_BLOB_ACCOUNT_URL`` it must be specified using ``AZ_BLOB_CREDENTIAL``.
+``AZ_BLOB_CREDENTIAL`` must be a storage account SAS token, and usually needs to be enclosed in quotes when set from the command line as it contains special characters that need to be escaped.

+When using azure storage and snakemake without the azure batch executor, it is valid to use storage account key credentials for ``AZ_BLOB_CREDENTIAL``, but this type of authentication is not supported with Azure batch so we must use a storage account SAS token credential when using the azure batch executor.

-The blob account url with SAS is generally the best solution.
-We’ll pass the AZ_BLOB_ACCOUNT_URL on to the batch nodes
+The blob account url combined with SAS token is generally the simplest solution because it results in only needing to specify the ``AZ_BLOB_ACCOUNT_URL``.
+We’ll pass the ``AZ_BLOB_ACCOUNT_URL`` on to the batch nodes
 with ``--envvars`` (see below).
 If using both AZ_BLOB_ACCOUNT_URL, and AZ_BLOB_CREDENTIAL, you will pass both variables to the --envvars command line argument.

-The following optional environment variables can be set to override their associated default values, and are used to change the runtime configuraiton of the batch nodes themselves:
+The following optional environment variables can be set to override their associated default values, and are used to change the runtime configuration of the batch nodes themselves:

 .. list-table:: Optional Batch Node Configuration Environment Variables